The JADES Origins Field: A New JWST Deep Field in the JADES Second NIRCam Data Release: Cycle 3: NIRCam Grism Spectroscopy with Program 4540

-These F770W data will extend the study of $z>4$ galaxies and particularly their stellar mass utilizing rest-frame 1--2~\mic\ measurements, while the the F1500W data will provide insight into the role of AGN in $z\approx 2$--5 galaxies, as the hot dust in the nuclei can outshine the Rayleigh-Jeans tail of the stellar population.
+These F770W and F1000W data will extend the study of $z>4$ galaxies and particularly their stellar mass utilizing rest-frame 1--2~\mic\ measurements, while the longer wavelength data will provide insight into the role of AGN in $z\approx 2$--5 galaxies, as the hot dust in the nuclei can outshine the Rayleigh-Jeans tail of the stellar population.
 Finding such sources may be the most powerful means to identify heavily obscured AGN at $z>5$.

 However, the location of this parallel field does fall into an area currently lacking in NIRCam and HST imaging.
-Of course, the extended CDF-S does have deep ground-based imaging (such as the deep 5-year stack from the Dark Energy Survey SNe program) as well as imaging from Spitzer, which can support near-term use.
+Of course, the extended CDF-S does have deep ground-based imaging (such as the deep 5-year stack from the Dark Energy Survey SNe program and the recently released Rubin DP2) as well as imaging from Spitzer, which can support near-term use.
 We expect that this field is likely to be imaged with NIRCam in the future, as its location is easy to reach as a parallel when NIRSpec is pointed at the exceptional JOF NIRCam imaging, indeed at the position angle such that the NIRSpec quadrants align to the NIRCam geometry.